 Where to sleep in Tomar?

-This place offers to its guests everything they’ll need to spend the most calm and relaxing night(s): all rooms are equipped with a television, free wifi and a private bathroom; some also have a kitchenette so that you can prepare fast meals for children and adults.
+This place offers to its guests everything they’ll need to spend the most calm and relaxing night(s): all rooms are equipped with a television, free Wi-Fi and a private bathroom; some also have a kitchenette so that you can prepare fast meals for children and adults.

-Apart from its great location and affordable prices, we recommend Thomar Story because it’s a welcoming place in a completely refurbished building.
+Apart from its great location and affordable prices, I recommend Thomar Story because it’s a welcoming place in a completely refurbished building.
 From here, you can leave on foot and get to know the historic centre.

 Important information: I wasn’t paid to promote this property.
 I’m only doing it because I loved the time spent at this Guest House.